Thomas & Evon Cooper International Competition

-The Thomas & Evon Cooper International Competition (also known simply as the Cooper International Competition) is a piano and violin competition held annually at the Oberlin College in Oberlin, Ohio.
+The Thomas & Evon Cooper International Competition (also known simply as the Cooper International Competition) is a piano and violin competition held annually at the Oberlin College in Oberlin, Ohio, and is one of the most prestigious competitions for young musicians in the world.
 It is sponsored by Thomas and Evon Cooper and is presented jointly by the Oberlin Conservatory of Music and the Cleveland Orchestra.
 The competition is for young musicians 13–18 years of age and awards more than $35,000 in prize money, with a first prize of $20,000.
 The competition gives three finalists the opportunity to play a complete concerto with the Cleveland Orchestra.
 The competition debuted in the summer of 2010 with a piano competition, followed by a violin competition in 2011, and the competition alternates annually between both instruments.
 George Li won the first prize in the first piano competition and Sirena Huang won first in the first violin competition.